 16. Alteration of Standard Survey

-If any alteration of any Standard Survey be made by the Surveyor General, he shall record such alteration on the plans lodged in the Department of Lands and Surveys, and on the certified copies supplied to the Registrar of Titles, the Under Secretary for Public Works, and the Local Authority, and such certified copies shall be delivered to the Surveyor General on demand to enable such alterations to be made.
+If any alteration of any Standard Survey be made by the Surveyor General, he shall record such alteration on the plans retained by the Authority and on the certified copies supplied to the Registrar of Titles, the chief executive officer of the department principally assisting in the administration of the Public Works Act 1902, and the Local Authority, and such certified copies shall be delivered to the Surveyor General on demand to enable such alterations to be made.

+[Regulation 16 amended: Gazette 29 Dec 2006 p.
+5912.]

 17. Surveyor to report movement or destruction

 Any Surveyor who in the course of his profession finds that a Standard Survey Mark has been moved or destroyed, shall forthwith report the fact to the Surveyor General.